 The Capital Financing Requirement (CFR) denotes the Council's underlying need to borrow for capital purposes.
 The CFR includes borrowing arising as a result of the Council's Capital Plans, plus the long-term liability arising from the Council's PPP/DBFM contracts.
-The Underlying Borrowing Requirement as shown in Figure 4 above strips out the latter of these (long-term liability arising from the Council's PPP/DBFM contracts) from the CFR.
+The Underlying Borrowing Requirement as shown in Figure 4

-The Authorised Limit for Borrowing represents the limit beyond which borrowing is prohibited and needs to be set and revised by Members.
+The Authorised Limit for Borrowing represents the limit beyond which borrowing is prohibited, and needs to be set and revised by Members.
 It is the expected maximum borrowing need with some headroom for unexpected movements.

 The Authorised Limit for Borrowing for the 2024/25 financial year has been calculated to equate to the maximum value of the Underlying Borrowing Requirement in 2024/25.
-This equates to £534.105 million as outlined in Table 5 below.
+This equates to £545.673 million as outlined in Table 5 below.